Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 * The `allocation.pendingDiff` is set, with an `allocation.effectBlock` equal to the current block plus `DEALLOCATION_DELAY + 1`.
 This means the existing allocation _remains slashable_ for `DEALLOCATION_DELAY` blocks.
 * The _operator set_ is pushed to the operator's `deallocationQueue` for that strategy, denoting that there is a pending deallocation for this `(operatorSet, strategy)`.
 This is an ordered queue that enforces deallocations are processed sequentially and is used both in this method and in [`clearDeallocationQueue`](#cleardeallocationqueue).

 Alternatively, _if the existing allocation IS NOT slashable_, the deallocated amount is immediately **freed**.
 It is subtracted from the strategy's encumbered magnitude and can be used for subsequent allocations.
 This is the only type of update that does not result in a "pending modification."
 The rationale here is that if the existing allocation is not slashable, the AVS does not need it to secure tasks, and therefore does not need to enforce a deallocation delay.

+*Note: If a strategy is removed from an operatorSet AFTER a deallocation is queued, the deallocation still has to go through the entire `DEALLOCATION_DELAY` blocks.
+The deallocation will not be instantly completable in this case*

 Another point of consideration are race conditions involving a slashing event and a deallocation occurring for an operator.
 Consider the following scenario with an operator having an allocation of 500 magnitude and trying to deallocate setting it to 250.
 However in the same block _right_ before calling `modifyAllocations` the operator is slashed 100% by the OperatorSet, setting the current magnitude to 0.
 Now the operator's deallocation is considered an allocation and ends up allocating 250 magnitude when they were trying to _deallocate_.
 This is a potential griefing vector by malicious AVSs and a known shortcoming.
 In such scenarios, the operator should simply deallocate all their allocations to 0 so that they don't accidentally allocate more slashable stake.
 In general for non malicious AVSs, slashing is deemed to be a very occasional occurrence and this race condition to not be impacting to operators.